mesnitu/EasyPopulate-4.0/admin/includes/modules/ep4bookx/readme.md

  - [X]  export /import assigned multiple genres.
  - [X]  Create a separated file to deal only with bookx fields.
  - [ ]  ~~Create a separated file to deal only with authors description.~~
- - [X]  Improve the querys for better performance.
+ - [X]  Improve the queries for better performance.
  - [ ]  ~~Map Fields~~
  - [ ]  Check for duplicated ISBN
  - [ ]  Improve the GD functionality
  - [ ]  Use the proper $zco_notifiers to be able to export using EP4 Filters.
+ - [ ]  When all set, simplify the readme file